wwood/singlem/docs/README.md

 4.21.ribosomal_protein_S19_rpsS my_sequences  TGGTCGCGGCGCTCAACCATTCTGCCCGAGTTCGTCGGCCACACCGTGGCCGTTCACAAC    1       1.64    Root; d__Bacteria; p__Acidobacteria; c__Solibacteres; o__Solibacterales; f__Solibacteraceae; g__Candidatus_Solibacter; s__Candidatus_Solibacter_usitatus
 ```

-The extended OTU form generated with the `--output-extras` option to `singlem pipe`, `renew` and `summarise`, has further columns:
+* **OTU table (extended form)** The extended OTU table form generated with the `--output-extras` option to the [pipe](/tools/pipe), [renew](/tools/renew) and [summarise](/tools/summarise) subcommands, has all the columns of a regular OTU table, but with several additional columns which contain more information about each OTU:

-  7. read_names - the names of the reads which encode the OTU sequence
+  1. read_names - the names of the reads which encode the OTU sequence
-  8. nucleotides_aligned - the number of nucleotides which aligned to the window (usually 60, but can be more or less if there are gaps or inserts)
+  2. nucleotides_aligned - the number of nucleotides which aligned to the window (usually 60, but can be more or less if there are gaps or inserts)
-  9. taxonomy_by_known? - whether the taxonomy of the OTU was determined by known genomes (TRUE) or by the reads themselves (FALSE).
+  3. taxonomy_by_known? - whether the taxonomy of the OTU was determined by known genomes (TRUE) or by the reads themselves (FALSE).
 Currenrly this is a disused column and is always marked FALSE.
-  10. read_unaligned_sequences - the raw sequences of the reads which encode the OTU sequence
+  4. read_unaligned_sequences - the raw sequences of the reads which encode the OTU sequence
-  11. equal_best_hit_taxonomies - the taxonomies of the best hits to the OTU sequence, if there are multiple equally good hits.
+  5. equal_best_hit_taxonomies - the taxonomies of the best hits to the OTU sequence, if there are multiple equally good hits.
 This is a JSON array of strings.

-* **Archive OTU table** - Similar to an OTU table with `--output-extras`, but in JSON form for machine readability and with formatting version recorded.
-The `renew` subcommand which re-analyses a dataset requires this format of OTU table rather than the default tab-separated OTU table format.
+* **Archive OTU table** - Similar to an extended form OTU table, but in JSON form for machine readability and with formatting version recorded.
+The [renew](/tools/renew) subcommand which re-analyses a dataset requires this format of OTU table rather than the default tab-separated OTU table format.
 * **SingleM package** - Reference data for one particular marker gene and its window position.
 * **SingleM metapackage** - A collection of SingleM packages, with additional indices.
 * **SingleM database** - An OTU table which has been converted to SQLite3 format and sequence similarity search indexes.
 Canonically SingleM databases are named with the `.sdb` extension, but this is not enforced.
-SingleM databases are created with the `makedb` subcommand, and queried with the `query` subcommand.
+SingleM databases are created with the [makedb](/advanced/makedb) subcommand, and queried with the [query](/advanced/query) subcommand.

 ### FAQ
 #### Can you target the 16S rRNA gene instead of the default set of single copy marker genes with SingleM?